rohithgoud30/claude-openrouter-proxy/README.md

 # Call any OpenRouter model exposed by the proxy
 claude.exe --model openai/gpt-oss-120b "Draft a release note."
 ```
+Omit the trailing prompt to enter the interactive interface instead of sending a one-off command.

 Replace `openai/gpt-oss-120b` with any other OpenRouter model ID your key can access.
 To persist the environment variables, add the relevant commands to your shell profile or PowerShell `$PROFILE`.